-Click on these links to find mini video tutorials and videos of some of my weaving teachers at work:
+Click on these links to find mini video tutorials and videos of me and some of my weaving teachers at work:

 Montagnard backstrap weaver, Ju Nie, and a backstrap weaver from the Cusco region in Peru show how they load weft yarn onto sticks that they use as shuttles (embedded in post).